-This is the first inspection for this service.
+This is the first inspection of this newly registered service.
 This key question has been rated Good.
 This meant people were safe and protected from avoidable harm.

-Systems and processes to safeguard people from the risk of abuse:
+Systems and processes to safeguard people from the risk of abuse: Learning lessons when things go wrong

-- People were protected from the risk of abuse. - Relatives told us that their family members felt safe with staff and there was good protection from the risk of abuse. - One relative said, "My brother feels very safe and comfortable with staff." - Staff demonstrated they understood how to safeguard people.
-They were confident the management would act if they had any concerns about people's safety. - The registered manager was aware of how to report any safeguarding concerns to the local authority safeguarding team.
+- People were protected from the risk of abuse. - People told us they felt very safe with staff from the service.
+One person said, "I have always felt very comfortable with staff.
+They make me feel relaxed." - The staff member demonstrated they understood how to safeguard people.
+They were confident the management would take action if they had any concerns about people's safety. - The registered manager was aware of how to report any safeguarding concerns to the local authority safeguarding team.